BeauJoh/thesis/source/11-chapter-3-ode.md

 Generally, the HPC GPUs are older and were designed to alleviate global memory limitations amongst consumer GPUs of the time.
 (Global memory size is not listed in Table~\ref{tab:hardware}.)
 Despite their larger memory sizes, the clock speed of all HPC GPUs is slower than all evaluated consumer GPUs.
-While the HPC GPUs (devices 7-9, in blue) outperformed consumer GPUs of the same generation (devices 10-13, in green) for most benchmarks and problem sizes, they were always beaten by more modern GPUs.
+While the HPC GPUs (devices 7-9, in yellow) outperformed consumer GPUs of the same generation (devices 10-13, in green) for most benchmarks and problem sizes, they were always beaten by more modern GPUs.
 This is no surprise since all selected problem sizes fit within the global memory of all devices.

-A comparison between CPUs (devices 1-3, in red) indicates the importance of examining multiple problem sizes.
+A comparison between CPUs (devices 1-3, in purple) indicates the importance of examining multiple problem sizes.
 Medium-sized problems were designed to fit within the L3 cache of the i7-6700K system, and this conveniently also fits within the L3 cache of the Xeon E5-2697 v2.
 However, the older i5-3550 CPU has a smaller L3 cache and exhibits worse performance when moving from small to medium problem sizes, and is shown in Figures~\ref{fig:time}b,~\ref{fig:time}d,~\ref{fig:time}e and ~\ref{fig:time2}a,